title

 Recent examples of artwork and booth images I've improved.
 In some cases I walk the artist through photographing their own work to get me a good enough image for my post processing to make it look as though it was professionally photographed.
 In other cases, I improve images provided by professional photographers.
 In all cases, the artist has a better chance of getting into the shows that they apply to.

 For most images I charge $30 per image, 5 for $140.
 For images where the background is changed and shadowing added, the cost is $95 per image.
 Please call me in advance to discuss it so there is no confusion.
-Booth images are $175, whether I shoot it at a local art show or work on images you send me.
+Booth images are $175 if you send me the image, or $200 if I shoot it at a local art show.

 You'll also notice that in some examples, I've included the borders that square the images.
 By preparing images that meet 1920x1920 ZAPP format, it's the only way to insure that the jurors will see your images exactly as you've uploaded them without any changes.
 If you upload other size or non square images, ZAPP will square them possibly degrading them, and sizes other than 1920 will appear smaller to the jurors when projected.